All Episodes

 I don't eat Rudolph.

-Uh raw Rudolph.
+I didn't say raw Rudolph.

-I yeah, well, they well, it's a staple in Finland to eat reindeer.
+Yeah, well, it's a staple in Finland to eat reindeer.

 You didn't have any?

-I didn't want any raw Rudolph.
+I didn't want any Raw Rudolph.

 I wanted raw cow.

-That's you know, it wasn't raw, but medium rare is perfect.
+That's, you know, it wasn't raw, but medium rare is perfect.

-Uh what were you gonna say, Sunshine?
+What were you going to say, Sunshine?

-I'm sorry, are you ready for me?
+Are you ready for me?

-I'm ready for you, yes.
+I'm ready for you.

 Oh, you people interrupting me.

-So when are you taking the Christmas decorations?
+When are you taking the Christmas decoration?

 First of all, it's red, white, and blue themed.

-It's America, it's patriotism all day long, and it's on my side of the glass.
+And it's on my side of the glass.

 Okay.

-All right, what did you want to say?
+What did you want to say?

 Go ahead.